 Not giving out too much, Zimzod said the unit was a brigade tasked with counter-insurgent operations.
 As he said that, more than one of those in the room leaned away from Zimzod, but the man with the mouth simply eyed him.
 After a pause he asked Zimzod, "Counter Insurgent huh?
 You shoot a lot of citizens, did ya?"
 Zimzod's answer was a flat "No" with no emotion as he waited for anything to snap.
 His read of the room was that the loud mouth might do something but the rest of the room would flee if a fight broke out.
 When the malcontent asked, "Are you sure?"
 Zimzod conversationally answered, "Not as far as I know."
 There was another pause and the guy asked, "So yer lookin' for batteldress, eh?" and Zimzod decided to push back, asking the man, "What?
 Are you writing a book?"

 Zimzod said he needed the control systems and computers for a suit, and the man admitted those were very difficult parts to get.
 He also asked what happened to the last ones?
 When Zimzod gave him the least information possible, saying they got fried, the man said, "Well, Let me tell you how our warehouse works.
 Everything's got a price.
 So, depending on what you need, if you got money, you can pay the price."
 Thinking there should be a gleam in the man's eyes as he spoke, Zimzod couldn't help but notice his improved vocabulary and diction.
 The man continued, "If you don't have money, or as much money, maybe you can do us a favor."
 He finished that last with a smirk on his face that left Zimzod doubting the nature of that "favor".
-Zimzod figured, "what the hell", and asked how much the parts would cost and the man asked for his parts list.
+Zimzod figured, "what the hell", and asked how much the parts would cost?
+The man just shrugged and asked for his parts list.

 When Zimzod asked what unit the man had been in, he said he wasn't.
 Zimzod asked about his battledress knowledge and was told, "My Boss taught me a few things."
 Zimzod considered that being suffocated in your armor was rarely one of those casual things you learned in an illicit chop shop.
 As Zimzod chewed on that, the guy asked what kind of favors he might be willing to do for the parts, if he didn't have enough money?
 Pausing to put a big smile on his face, Zimzod said, "Umm, nothing illegal."
 To his credit, the man didn't react, other than a friendly nod.
 Into that silence, the android signaled it had done it's checking and placed a report on the datapad.
 The man checked it before handing it to Zimzod, who saw the parts had been itemized alphabetically and a total cost placed below each individual price.